Miscellaneous

 photo source: healtyliving.natureloc.com

 Cinnamon can control blood sugar levels and is used to improve insulin response for patients with diabetes.
 It is used in aromatherapy because it improves brain function.
-In combination with ginger it can be used to fight colds.
+In combination with ginger it can be used to combat colds.

 the miraculous cinnamon